base-org/web/apps/base-docs/tutorials/docs/2_cross-chain-with-ccip.md

 displayed_sidebar: null
 ---

-# Sending messages and tokens from Base to other chains using Chainlink CCIP

 This tutorial will guide you through the process of sending messages and tokens from a Base smart contract to another smart contract on a different chain using Chainlink's Cross-chain Interoperability Protocol (CCIP).

 ---